patorjk/d3-context-menu/README.md

 ### Advanced usage:

+#### Pre-show callbacks.

-More features may come in the future, but right now the only "advanced" feature is that you can pass in a callback that will be executed before the context menu appears.
+You can pass in a callback that will be executed before the context menu appears.
 This can be useful if you need something to close tooltips or perform some other task before the menu appears:

 ```
     ...